FixPlanet/org/README.md

 ## Mission

-Supporting you to find a sustainable fixed point for the planet :)
+Working together to find a sustainable fixed point for the planet :)

 ## Microgrant fund